 HOW SUBJECTIVE BIAS SABOTAGES US

-Teams or companies seeking good decisions for new choices do something similar: facts get researched and weighted according to the goals of a limited group of leaders and the most acceptable sources; assessments get made against the status quo and accepted industry norms; and change is meant to happen according to some acceptable value structure.
+This is particularly costly when teams seeking new choices restrict the range of possibilities: facts get researched and weighted according to the goals of a limited group of leaders and the most acceptable sources; assessments get made against accepted industry norms; and value structure of the status quo seems to be the authority on what’s acceptable.

 WHAT’S OUTSIDE OUR CONSCIOUS CHOICE

 When we ignore our unconscious, we either delay a decision because it doesn’t feel right, gather data from insufficient sources, use partial data and miss the full picture or possibilities, or face a lack of buy-in, sabotage, or resistance.
-To get a good decision, we need to expand our scope of possibility and separate ourselves from our biases.
+To get a good decision, we need to expand our scope of possibility.
 We can never get it ‘right’, but we can get it ‘righter.’

 IS IMPLEMENTATION NECESSARY?

-One of my beliefs is that without action, without achieving the output of a decision, we end up with failure, regardless of the accuracy of the facts.
+One of my beliefs is that without achieving a congruent output that’s acceptable to all and fits with the norms and values of the status quo, a decision will fail regardless of the accuracy of the facts.
 This is quite prevalent in among the Decision Scientist community.
 After keynoting to 200 Decision Scientists on Facilitating Decision Making a few years ago, I sat with them afterword and listened to them loudly bemoan the 97% implementation failure rate (Sadly, a common problem in the field.) they face.
 Here was part of our Q&A.

 SDM: How do you prepare for a smooth implementation, or encourage buy-in?